codetinkerhack/Eeny-meeny-miny-moe/README.md

 * Realtime / Batch

-Solution required to produce winner and elimination sequence as result.
-Based on this assumption was made that it is required to produce result of batch job and not required to be optimised for real-time (e.g. defined response time of N ms) response producing elimination elements in stream.
+Solution required to produce a winner and elimination sequence as result.
+Based on this information assumption was made that it is required to produce batch result and not required to be optimised for real-time (e.g. defined response time in ms) response producing elimination sequence as a stream.
 However we still can make an assessment for each proposed solution if it will have better real-time response or should be used for batch result calculation.

 * Not paralellisable